RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 ### **News Stories Effect**

-> Analysing the time connections between the peaks in bookings cancellations and official news, **five potential factors** emerged as influential.
+Analysing the time connections between the peaks in bookings cancellations and official news, **five potential factors** emerged as influential.
->
->

-*''We begin observing an unusual increase in cancellation levels starting with March 11th.
-We have determined that it might be caused by a **fear of travel over health concerns factor**, given the recent global pandemic declaration by WHO, and the US announcement on imposing a **travel restriction** from the EU (Apostu & Beres, 2020).''*
+The first observed unusual increase in cancellation levels starts with March 11th.
+The driving factors identified refer to **fear of travel over health concerns factor**, given the recent global pandemic declaration by WHO, and the US announcement on imposing a **travel restriction** from the EU.

 The news narrative surrounding the first peak on March 14th, reveals **Denmark's lockdown and borders closure announcement** on the day before as the main factor for the unprecedented level of cancellations.

-''*While it might seem evident that the lockdown of the destination country factor, followed by the borders closure might have such an impact, what is intriguing is the fast reaction time of the travellers in cancelling their bookings (ibid).*''
+''*While it might seem evident that the lockdown of the destination country factor, followed by the borders closure might have such an impact, what is intriguing is the fast reaction time of the travellers in cancelling their bookings.*''

 As for the other cancellation peaks, the 30th of March is explained through **external travel restrictions** - such as the recent announcement on Germany's lockdown and UK's official advise for their citizens to avoid any type of travel.